 Washington, DC -- Today, Congressman Bill Foster voted for H.R.357, the GI Bill Tuition Fairness Act, which will improve tuition assistance and job training for returning veterans.
 The bill will allow veterans to be eligible for in-state tuition rates at any public college or university.
 The bill also renews existing work-study and job training programs.

-Washington, D.C. – Today, Congressman Bill Foster (IL-11) released the following statement commemorating the 49th anniversary of the Civil Rights Act of 1964:
+Washington, D.C. – Today, Congressman Bill Foster released the following statement on President Obama’s State of the Union address:

 Washington -- Today, Congressman Bill Foster voted for H.R.2642, the Federal Agriculture Reform and Risk Management Act of 2013.
 This bipartisan agreement reauthorizes farm and nutrition programs for five-years and reduces the deficit by billions of dollars, providing certainty for Illinois’ agricultural economy and the thousands of jobs it supports.

 Washington, D.C. – Today, Congressman Bill Foster voted against H.R.
 7, a Republican bill that seeks to eliminate comprehensive reproductive health insurance coverage for women.

 Washington, DC—U.S. Representatives Luis Gutiérrez (IL-4), Mike Quigley (IL-5), Jan Schakowsky (IL-9), Brad Schneider (IL-10) and Bill Foster (IL-11) each invited an immigration reform advocate to be their guest at President Obama’s State of the Union Address this Tuesday.